Vietnam.vn - Nền tảng quảng bá Việt Nam

 It can be said that in 2024, Africa will witness many significant changes in its political structure, reflecting the maturity and adjustability of the regional political system.

-Democratization, the emergence of new leaders, and increased political competition have strengthened the confidence of people in African countries.
-(Source: Pan Africa Review) |
+The democratization process, the emergence of many new leaders, and increased competition in politics have strengthened the confidence of people in African countries.
+(Source: Pan Africa Review)

 In many key countries, long-standing ruling parties are facing a major challenge for the first time as they hand over power to opposition parties.
-In South Africa, the African National Congress (ANC), which has dominated politics for three decades, has lost its absolute control of parliament after a fiercely contested election.
+In South Africa, the African National Congress (ANC), which has dominated politics for three decades, has lost absolute control of Parliament after a fiercely contested election.

 Similarly, in Botswana, the Botswana Democratic Party, which had been the ruling party since independence in 1966, lost power to an opposition coalition.
 These events marked a historic turning point, opening the door for other parties to become more involved in policymaking.